intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/docker_pytorch_inference_gpu.md

 We provide `chat.py` for conversational AI.

-For example, if your model is Llama-2-7b-chat-hf and mounted on /llm/models, you can excute the following command to initiate a conversation:
+For example, if your model is Llama-2-7b-chat-hf and mounted on /llm/models, you can execute the following command to initiate a conversation:
   ```bash
   cd /llm
   python chat.py --model-path /llm/models/Llama-2-7b-chat-hf